Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

-We also applied theory (\ref{eq:pcorr}) to shallow feedforward randomly connected ANNs~\cite{RVFLorig}, which are similar to ESNs without the recurrent connections.
-The evaluation was done on a collection of the classification tasks~\cite{Dua:2019} where the data are provided in the form of the extracted features.
+We also applied the theory in Eq.~(\ref{eq:pcorr}) to shallow feedforward randomly connected ANNs~\cite{RVFLorig}, which are similar to ESNs without the recurrent connections.
+The evaluation was done on a collection of the classification tasks where the data are provided in the form of the extracted features.
 In particular, the reported results are based on $121$ real-world classification datasets obtained from the UCI Machine Learning Repository~\cite{Dua:2019}.
 The considered collection of datasets has been initially analyzed in a large-scale comparison study of different classifiers and the interested readers are kindly referred to the original work~\cite{HundredsClassifiers} for more details.
 The only preprocessing step was to normalize features in the range $[0, 1]$.

-For the sake of brevity, here we do not go into the details of the encoding stage.
+For the sake of brevity, here we do not go into the details of the transformation stage.
 The interested readers are kindly referred to~\cite{intRVFL}.
-In essence, the encoding resembles Random Vector Functional Link (RVFL) networks~\cite{RVFLorig}, which are shallow feedforward randomly connected ANNs.
-Moreover, it is very similar to the known approaches of using VSAs for classification~\cite{Rasanen2015tr, KleykoTradeoffs2018, HDGestureIEEE, KleykoIndustrial2018}.
+In essence, the transformation resembles Random Vector Functional Link (RVFL) networks~\cite{RVFLorig}, which is a particular variation of shallow feedforward randomly connected ANNs.
+Moreover, it is very similar to the known approaches of using HD/VSA for classification~\cite{KussulDiagnostics1998, goltsev2005combination, Rasanen2015tr, BICA16, KleykoIndustrial2018, HDGestureIEEE, DiaoGLVQHD2021, HuangSpeaker2022 }.

 The search of the hyperparameters for each dataset has been done according to~\cite{HundredsClassifiers} using the grid search over $\lambda$ (regularization parameter), $N$, and $\kappa$ (activation function parameter). $N$ varied in the range $[50, 1500]$ with step $50$; $\lambda$ varied in the range $2^{[-10, 5]}$ with step $1$; and $\kappa$ varied in the set of $\{1,3,5,7\}$.
 The obtained optimal hyperparameters were used to estimate the cross-validation accuracy on all datasets.